 Flower Shop Dubai – Buy Flowers Online in Dubai from DJFlowers

-January 17, 2026Agencies play a growing role in influencer marketing for e-commerce.
+March 24, 2026Agencies play a growing role in influencer marketing for e-commerce.
 Many brands lack the internal bandwidth to manage creator discovery, negotiation, fulfillment, reporting, and attribution at scale.
 Agencies provide specialization in workflows that resemble performance marketing, creative production, and PR combined.

 Running influencer campaigns for e-commerce clients requires a different mindset than running campaigns for lifestyle or enterprise verticals.
 E-commerce involves faster commercial cycles, seasonal demand patterns, SKU pressure, promotional windows, and measurable revenue targets.
 Agencies must balance brand storytelling with performance accountability.